uuos/website/src/v2/source/uuosapi.md

 #### eosapi.get_transaction

-we can test get_transaction now, replace 'f6c43148dfac54105031fbaf966958d36309dd94e665c506eb2769e43febedba' with the transcation id in the create_account output, you will notice the output is the same as the output of create_account command above.
+We can test get_transaction now, replace 'f6c43148dfac54105031fbaf966958d36309dd94e665c506eb2769e43febedba' with the transcation id in the create_account output, and you will notice the output is the same as the output of create_account command above.

 ```python
 r = eosapi.get_transaction('f6c43148dfac54105031fbaf966958d36309dd94e665c506eb2769e43febedba')